-In this blog, we often say impact is the bottom line in the social sector.
-It’s natural to wonder, “Is the world a better place because of the work we’re doing?”
-Thankfully, more researchers and nonprofits are able to answer this question by using a tool called social return on investment (SROI).
-Let’s take a closer look at how your organization can start using this important tool.
+It is natural to wonder, “Is the world a better place because of the work we’re doing?”
+Thankfully, more nonprofits are able to answer this question by using a tool called social return on investment (SROI).
+To help you start undertaking SROI analysis and determine if it is time for your organization to add it to your impact evaluation, here are answers to your most-asked questions on SROI.

 Your program’s SROI (a.k.a., cost-benefit ratio) should be greater than 1.
 That is, for every $1 invested in the program, more than $1 in societal benefit should be created to justify the expense.
 Put another way, the bottom line (or profit) of your program is your impact.
 Americans spend thousands of dollars on a college education, expecting to earn more income through higher-paying jobs than it cost to attain that education.
 If your program’s SROI is less than 1, the intervention may be generating less benefit to your clients and society than it costs to operate.
 When that is the case, the organization may want to consider alternative activities that can produce greater benefit at the same cost.